 SAS pilots accelerate to 107 knots on Brussels taxiway

 This incident happened on Thursday, February 5, 2026, and involves SAS flight SK2590, scheduled to operate from Brussels (BRU) to Copenhagen (CPH).
-The 470-mile flight was supposed to be operated by an Airbus A320neo with the registration code SE-ROM.
+The 470-mile flight was supposed to be operated by an Airbus A320neo with the registration code SE-ROM, and there were 135 people onboard.

-The plane was running behind schedule — while it was supposed to depart at 8:30PM, it ended up only departing at 9:44PM.
+The plane was running behind schedule — while it was supposed to depart at 8:30PM, it ended up only departing around 10PM.
 However, it never actually got off the ground.

-The pilots were supposed to taxi out to runway 7R.
-Instead, they turned too early, and ended up starting their takeoff roll on taxiway V1, which is parallel to the runway (presumably they were planning on doing a midfield takeoff).
+The pilots were supposed to taxi out to runway 7R, and were planning on doing a midfield takeoff from the intersection at taxiway C6.
+Instead, they turned too early, and ended up starting their takeoff roll on three sets of taxiways — E1, F2, and V1, which are parallel to the runway.
 The pilots accelerated on the taxiway, to the point that the plane reached 107 knots (123 miles per hour), which is approaching the plane’s typical takeoff speed (130+ knots).

 Weather conditions at the time of the incident were fine, so that doesn’t appear to be a factor here.
 In a statement, the airline shared that “safety is our absolute priority,” and “we are currently conducting a thorough internal investigation alongside local authorities to understand the sequence of events.”